seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

 ##### 2. Custom Vendor Use-Cases:
-Some vendors/apps cannot be parsed by SC4S due to lack of parsing configurations.
+Some vendors/apps cannot be parsed by SC4S due to a lack of parsing configurations.
 Even though, the least known apps for "known vendors" may not be available.
 Information about all pre-defined parsers can be found on official SC4S documentation which was mentioned in the [Known Vendor User-Cases](#sc4s-known-vendor-usecases) section.

 <div id="sc4s-custom-vendor-usecases-21"></div>

-In this section we will create both simple & complicated configuration files with different examples of custom vendors.
+In this section, we will create both simple & complicated configuration files with different examples of custom vendors.

 ---
-* CASE 2.1 : *SC4S can't recognizes and can't parse automatically - to change index, sourcetype fields* In this scenario, we will get events from a *Custom Vendor* on 5141 port, and we'll refer to this vendor as *Custom Vendor* for this case.
-Also, index will be *custom_vendor* and sourcetype will be *custom:vendor*.
-In order to this, we will use below event as example.
+* CASE 2.1 : *SC4S can't recognize and can't parse automatically - to change index, sourcetype fields* In this scenario, we will get events from a *Custom Vendor* on the 5141 port, and we'll refer to this vendor as *Custom Vendor* for this case.
+Also, the index will be *custom_vendor* and sourcetype will be *custom:vendor*.
+To this, we will use the below event as an example.

     ```
     <14> hostname "This is my example event"
     ```
     For custom vendors, you can simply create a filter in *compliance_meta_by_source.\** file.
-Yet, for creating and using more complicated filters, you may want to create a configuration file as app-custom_vendor.conf under */local/config/app-parsers/* directory for your specific vendor.
-Also, we need to define a custom port to both *docker-compose.yml* and *env_file* files as our previous use cases.
+Yet, for creating and using more complicated filters, you may want to create a configuration file as app-custom_vendor.conf under the */local/config/app-parsers/* directory for your specific vendor.
+Also, we need to define a custom port to both the *docker-compose.yml* and *env_file* files as in our previous use cases.
 So, simply add below lines to *docker-compose.yml*, *env_file* and *app-custom_vendor.conf* files respectively, and re-run the SC4S.
 You can see the results in *Figure 7*.

     ````